mjdebord/fma-stft/README.md

 # FMA-STFT (WIP)

-This contains ipynb(s) that have some minimal examples on how to use Free Music Archive data.
+This contains ipynb(s) that have some minimal examples on how to use Free Music Archive data to create spectrogram and mel-spectroram datasets.

-Check out these references for more information and other more complicated examples:
+Check out these references for more information on FMA and other more complicated FMA database examples:
 [paper]:     https://arxiv.org/abs/1612.01840
 [FMA]:       https://freemusicarchive.org
 [github]:    https://github.com/mdeff/fma

 ## Contents
-This repo currently has a ipynb that shows how to:
+This repo currently has 2 ipynbs.

+Spectro-Datasets:
+* Example on how to use all the functions here to create a spectrogram and mel-spectrogram dataset

+fma-spectrograms:
 * Retrieve genre-specific songs from the fma_metadata files
-* Compute STFTs on songs using scipy
+* Compute STFTs / Spectrograms on songs
 * Display STFT information
 * Invert STFTs back into waveforms
 * Export waveforms back into .mp3 files
-* Create Mel-scale spectrograms and invert those back into waveforms (wip)
+* Create Mel-scale spectrograms and invert those back into waveforms

-This information is a bit redundant given the official fma github page, but it offers simplified/alternative examples that could be useful for learning.
+fma-spectrograms is a bit redundant given the official fma github page, but it offers alternative examples using different audio processing tools that could be useful for learning.

-The heavy lifting was already done by authors of the FMA paper.
-Check out the listed github page for many more FMA utilities and links to larger FMA datasets.

-The included utils.py in the fma subtree is from the listed github source at tags/rc1
+fma_utils.py in 'tools' is from 'utils.py' in the [FMA] github source at tags/rc1 audio_utils.py in 'tools' is a slightly modified compilation of utilities from [Tim Sainburg](https://timsainb.github.io/spectrograms-mfccs-and-inversion-in-python.html)

 ## Usage
 This repo has been tested on Ubuntu 16.04 with python 3.6